To Let Go is about detaching. However, to detach does not mean we no longer care. Sometimes, it means we care too much to hold on.

 Through her, I Let Go of my attachment to forever, understanding to embrace the now, to live in the moment.

-Whether we want to break ties with certain people, certain things, certain situations, or certain behaviors, the process is similar.
+The process is similar whether we want to break ties with certain people, things, situations, or behaviors.

 If we can:

-~Understand why you want to Let Go will assist in the detachment.
-Without a concrete reason for doing it, it is more difficult to follow through.
+~ Understand why you want to Let Go will assist in the detachment.
+It is more difficult to follow through without a concrete reason.
 This step will aid you.
-The reason must be strong enough to drive you through the entire process as you detach completely.
+The reason must be strong enough to drive you through the entire process as you detach entirely.

-~Look forward to what your life will look like once you Let Go of whatever it is you are detaching from.
+~Look forward to your life once you Let Go of whatever you are detaching from.
 It may be painful.
-However, it may be more rewarding than you can imagine at the time.
+However, it may be more rewarding than you can imagine now.

 ~Be grateful for what was.
-The scars and wounds, the joys and smiles followed by sorrows, are all our growth elements.
-See them as the colors that make you, YOU.
+Our growth elements are the scars, wounds, joys, and smiles followed by sorrows.
+See them as the colors that make you YOU.

 Let Go’s come in many shapes and sizes.
-Although this story is of a dog and may not have the magnitude as some Let Go’s, it illustrates life.
+Although this story is about a dog, it illustrates life.
 Small or large, if we train ourselves to attach and detach, our lives will lighten up, always creating room to attract what is next in store for us.
-We will not stay rooted in the past; rather, we will be open to the future as we strive to live in the NOW.
+We will not stay rooted in the past but be open to the future as we strive to live in the NOW.

 As Ram Dass said “BE HERE NOW”